At a Glance

 ✨Tip Number 2

 Network with professionals in the engineering sector, particularly those who work with large components.
-Attend industry events or join online forums to connect with others who might provide insights or even referrals for the position.
+Attend industry events or join online forums to connect with others who might provide insights or referrals for the position.

 ✨Tip Number 3